kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

 ### Kafka and Kora { #kora-kafka }

-Kora's Kafka modules wire producers and consumers into the application graph.
+Kora's Kafka module wires producers and consumers into the application graph.
 Configuration describes brokers, topics, consumer groups, and serialization.
 JSON serializers keep event payloads typed, while lifecycle-managed consumers start with the application and process records in the background.

 The important boundary stays the same as in the HTTP guide: